-- Short one to two page letter describing your interest and commitment to collaborative work and public engagement, as well as a project you are currently working on or would like to develop as a publicly engaged endeavor (should result in the public good you create during the program).
+- Short one to two page letter describing your interest in and commitment to collaborative work and public engagement, as well as a project you are currently working on or would like to develop as a publicly engaged endeavor (should result in the public good you will make progress on during the program).

 Examples of Public Humanities Projects

 We define public goods in the humanities broadly: products or services that are provided without profit to all members of a society.
 Examples might include exhibits, oral histories, archives, audiovisual projects, community engagement projects, K-12 focused projects, public programming endeavors, etc. Projects should be designed primarily to engage one or more specific publics or communities beyond the academy.
 They should be aimed at reaching beyond your fellow faculty, scholars, and colleagues on campus.